 Her opponent squeezed her fists and glared at the ball that kept inching against her in little bursts, never quite for three seconds at a time, but growing ever-closer.
-Her face began to turn red from the effort, but she pulled too hard and one of her candles was quenched.
-The cold wick let out a small trail of smoke.
+Her face began to turn red from the effort, but she eventually pulled too hard and one of her candles was quenched.
+The cold wick emitted a small trail of smoke.

 That was it.
 With three candles against two, Sebastien won immediately.